Skip to content

 include could not find requested file:

-This means that your build process is unable to find your FetchContent CMake file.
-Verify that the location of the file is part of your CMAKE_MODULE_PATH.
-For example, if you saved the file in a cmake/ directory, verify that you have something similar to the following in your main CMakeLists.txt file:
+Our instructions on the BSR assume that you have a CMAKE_MODULE_PATH set, which is why our include doesn't specify a .cmake extension.
+To resolve this, verify that you have a CMAKE_MODULE_PATH configured.
+For example, if you saved the file in a cmake/ directory, check that you have something similar to the following in your main CMakeLists.txt file:

 list(APPEND CMAKE_MODULE_PATH "${CMAKE_CURRENT_SOURCE_DIR}/cmake")